Ruth Rowe: Archery

 At the 1983 Pan American Games she won gold medals in the women's individual recurve and women's recurve team events.
 In the 1995 edition she won another women's recurve team gold.

-Rowe finished twelfth at the 1984 Summer Olympic Games in the women's individual event with 2477 points.
+Rowe finished twelfth at the 1984 Summer Olympics in the women's individual event with 2477 points.

 She later became coach of the US Virgin Islands archery team.